mazhewitt/temporal-demo/client/README.md

         try {
             val result = future.get(8, TimeUnit.SECONDS)

-            Assertions.assertNotNull(result, "Workflow result should not be null") } catch (te: TimeoutException) {
+            // Verify the result is not null Assertions.assertNotNull(result, "Workflow result should not be null")

+            // Verify that the workflow completed successfully and the order was booked Assertions.assertTrue(result.contains("Order workflow completed successfully"),
+                "Result should indicate workflow completed successfully")
+            Assertions.assertTrue(result.contains("Order booked with ID ${order.orderId}"),
+                "Result should indicate the order was booked with the correct order ID")

+            // Check that the result references our test data with(order) {
+                Assertions.assertTrue(result.contains(orderId),
+                    "Result should include the order ID")
+                Assertions.assertTrue(result.contains(client),
+                    "Result should include the client information")
+            }
+        } catch (te: TimeoutException) {
             // Handle timeout gracefully
             Assertions.assertTrue(true, "Workflow started but timed out as expected")